VirtualFlyBrain/VFB_2/specs/functional_specs_pub.md

 * synonyms
 * relationships  (objects hyperlinked)

 __visualisations (graphs)__

+Graphs should be displayed in tabs using labelling as below.
 All graphs should be clickable, and answer a specific question:

 In tabs:
    - What is it?